 What are tax extenders?

-Several dozen temporary tax breaks are scheduled to expire at the end of 2016.
+Several dozen temporary tax breaks expired at the end of 2016 or are scheduled to expire at the end of 2017.
 They are collectively known as the “tax extenders” because lawmakers likely will consider extending most or all of them.
 The temporary-but-not-temporary character of these provisions complicates tax policy and budgeting.

 Congress often enacts temporary tax provisions, almost all of which are tax cuts.
 Some of these are made temporary to force review when they’re scheduled to expire or “sunset.”
 Some are temporary because Congress intended them to address temporary needs, such as recession, mortgage market collapse, or regional weather disasters.
 And some are temporary because proponents want them to be permanent but cannot muster the budgetary resources to offset the cost for more than a year or two at a time.

 These temporary tax provisions are often known as the “expiring provisions,” since they are scheduled to expire or, in some years, already have.
 Of particular importance are several dozen temporary tax cuts that will expire this year.
 Most reward business and consumer investments in energy efficiency and production, and use of alternative fuels.
 Other business provisions provide tax reductions for auto racetracks and race horses.
 The largest individual extender excludes mortgage forgiveness from income.
-These provisions are collectively known as the “tax extenders” because of the expectation that lawmakers will consider extending most or all of them either this year or in 2017.
+These provisions are collectively known as the “tax extenders” because of the expectation that lawmakers will consider extending most or all of them.

 The 2015 Deal on Tax Extenders